NETWAYS/foreman-training/installation/02_installer.md

 In a default installation this would be:

-* Apache HTTP with SSL (using a certificate signed by Puppet CA)
+* Apache HTTP with SSL (using a certificate signed by Puppet CA, proxying to Foreman)
-* Foreman running under mod_passenger
+* Foreman running via Puma (ruby webserver)
-* Puppet master running under mod_passenger
+* Puppet server
 * TFTP server (on RHEL and derivates under xinetd)
 * Smart Proxy using SSL configured for Puppet and TFTP